trueharuu/vea/spec.md

 ## Copy: `&x`
 Copies a value.
 This is automatically for implemented for everything, and can be removed if the output is `!`.
+This removes the `lock` state for the copy if there is one.
 ```rs
 trait Copy {
    fn copy(&self) -> Self;
 }
 ```

+## Lock: `lock x`
+Marks a value as immutable.
+You can only `Drop` or `Copy` the value afterwards.
+In the case of an `env`, you can still change unlocked properties.

 ## Is: `x?y`
 Returns `true` if `x` matches `y`.